vaidashi/career-development-curriculum/module_two/agile_practices.md

 ### How Teams Work Together (Allison)
 Let's talk now about how teams work together....

+* Intro the manifesto but mention that we'll come back to it later to discuss its merits and flaws -- this will be about students being able to take ownership of their learning in the software industry
 #### Turn & Talk

 * What has made your previous teams successful?
 What has made them difficult?